ShubhadeepMaity/Ecommerce-Full-Stack-with-payment-integration-/README.md

-This is a full-stack e-commerce web application developed using Spring Boot and modern web technologies.
+This is a full-stack e-commerce web application developed using Spring Boot and thymeleaf.
 The project demonstrates real-world features such as authentication, role-based access, online payments, order management, and admin controls.

 Tech Stack -
 Backend: Spring Boot, Spring MVC, Spring Security, Dependency Injection